-Plot : The Doctor returns to Gallifrey and is implicated in the assassination of the Lord President.
+Plot : The Doctor returns to Gallifrey at request and is implicated – in the assassination of the Lord President.

 Whats good : Political thriller set on Gallifrey.
-The Fourth Doctor on his own (doesn’t need a companion).
-The second wooden Tardis control room.
+The Fourth Doctor on his own (doesn’t need a companion!).
+The second wooden Tardis control room is cool.
 The return of The Master.
 Bernard Horsfall.
 The Matrix.

 Review With Spoilers : With a healthy dose of The Manchurian Candidate and future echo’s of JFK; The Deadly Assassin is a political thriller, with plenty of conspiracy and intrigue – set on Gallifrey.

-After a 4-year absence, The Master is back but he isn’t the Master of old (due to actor Roger Delgado’s death) but a rotting corpse.
-Having reached the end of his 12th (and final) regeneration cycle and having unnaturally prolonged his final regeneration – until it began to decay.
+After a 4-year absence, The Master is back but this isn’t the Master of old (due to actor Roger Delgado’s death) but a rotting corpse.
+Having reached the end and 12th (and final) regeneration cycle; having unnaturally, prolonged the final regeneration – until it began to decay.

 It was an interesting take, on the problem of a Time Lord’s lifespan, coming to end and the lengths some Time Lords goto to prevent death.
 However, it didn’t make alot of sense and they could have just, as easily recast a “healthy” looking new actor in the role and written – in a further normal regeneration.